 Mizoram postpones opening of schools for 2020-21 academic session

-The Mizoram government has postponed the opening of schools for the 2020-21 academic session for an indefinite period as a part of the containment measures to curb the coronavirus outbreak, a minister said.
+The Mizoram government has postponed the opening of schools for the 2020-21 academic session for an indefinite period as part of measures to curb the spread of the coronavirus disease, a minister said.
 The government had earlier decided to open educational institutions for the current academic session from July 15.

 - READ MORE ON: